karol11/l_async/README.md

 So it is a transparent wrapper for any type.
 It supports move semantics, disallows assignments and terminates programs on attempts to copy data.
 It's useful when we need to capture move-only objects (like `std::unique_ptr`) in lambdas.

-In the above example it is used to store file and dir streams between get_next iterations.
+In the above example it is used to store file and dir streams between `get_next_item` iterations.

 ### `l_async::result<T>`